 They can also help you understand the mechanics of the shoulder joint, and how best to use the joint to avoid injury.
 This will likely include tips on maintaining proper posture and how you can lift your arms above your head without compromising the shoulder joint.

 The goal is to prevent further issues, which in turn will prevent things like arthritis, tendonitis, and bursitis.

 Fishing is one of many demanding jobs that Alaskans do.
 And since we’re self-reliant people, it’s not often easy for us to seek help.
 We prefer the “wait-and-see” approach, thinking that the pain will go away, eventually.
 But there’s a real danger of developing chronic issues when you don’t address things like rotator cuff injuries.
 So seeing a chiropractor can not only help relieve your pain, but it can also help to prevent further injury through stretching, strengthening, exercise, and proper body mechanics.

 Chiropractic care is natural, non-invasive, and safe.
 Whether you’re having problems with your back, your shoulder, or you’re experiencing joint pain all over, we can help.
-Contact our Juneau clinic today and experience a level of care that other Alaskans are raving about.
+Contact our Juneau chiropractic clinic at (907) 796-3333 today and experience a level of care that other Alaskans are raving about.